 If you are in the process of amending your soil, you may want to do a weak acid and a microbial test.
 These tests will give you the recommended amendments for a quick fix.

 In new garden spots, you may have to do weekly foliar feeding.
-After a season or two of soil amendments, the minerals and microbes will be growing in the right direction.
-Years ago we used Bio Wash to do this in a new garden plot and it worked excellently.
+After a season or two of soil amendments, the minerals and microbes will grow in the right direction.
+Years ago, we used Bio Wash to do this in a new garden plot, which worked excellently.

 The old-timers used Gypsum as a moderately soluble source of calcium and sulfur, essential plant nutrients that will increase your Brix.